BrentPease1/huntable-lands/README.md

 # Huntable lands in North Carolina
-Shapefile of the huntable lands in North Carolina
+This repository contains a shapefile of the huntable lands in North Carolina.